event-engine/docs/docs/tutorial/bonus_III.md

 One is called the **FunctionalFlavour** and the other one **OopFlavour**.
 Finally, you can implement your own `EventEngine\Runtime\Flavour` to turn Event Engine into your very own CQRS / ES framework.

 First let's look at the **FunctionalFlavour**.
-It's similar to what we did so fare, except that explicit message types are used instead of generic Event Engine messages.
+It's similar to what we did so far, except that explicit message types are used instead of generic Event Engine messages.

 ## Functional Port